Wildfires Rage In California Wine Country, Forcing Evacuations

 Updated at 2:01 p.m.
 ET.

 Wildfires erupted in Northern California over the weekend, forcing residents in the wine country north of San Francisco to flee as homes went up in flames.
-At least 1,500 structures have been destroyed, a fire chief said.
+At least 1,500 structures have been destroyed, California's fire chief said.

 "It was an inferno like you've never seen before," Marian Williams told The Associated Press as she escaped from the small Sonoma County town of Kenwood.